renjithsraj/django_payubiz/README.md

              return make_transaction(cleaned_data)

   #### Note

-  The following keys must be there in your `cleaned_data` dict
+  1. Please store the response data into database.[the package will update soon] 2.The following keys must be there in your `cleaned_data` dict

         * txnid - Unique
         * amount